-Table 2-20.
+Table 2-19.
 Audiofiles Configuration Parameters

 Web Page Item Description Available Space Shows the space available for the user to save custom audio files if they want to change the message when the door or sensor is triggered.
 0-9 The name of the audio configuration option is the same as the spoken audio that plays on the board (24 character limit).
 '0' corresponds to the spoken word "zero."
 '1' corresponds to the spoken word "one."
 '2' corresponds to the spoken word "two."
 '3' corresponds to the spoken word "three."
 '4' corresponds to the spoken word "four."
-'5' corresponds to the spoken word "five."
+0-9 '5' corresponds to the spoken word "five."
 '6' corresponds to the spoken word "six."
 '7' corresponds to the spoken word "seven."
 '8' corresponds to the spoken word "eight."
 '9' corresponds to the spoken word "nine."
 Dot Corresponds to the spoken word "dot."
-(24 character limit) Audiotest Corresponds to the message "This is the CyberData IP speaker test message" (24 characte limit) Page tone Corresponds to a simple tone used for beep on initialization and beep on page (24 character limit).
+(24 character limit) Audiotest Corresponds to the message "This is the CyberData IP speaker test message" (24 character limit) Page tone Corresponds to a simple tone used for beep on initialization and beep on page (24 character limit).
 Your IP Address is Corresponds to the message "Your IP address is" (24 character limit).
 Rebooting Corresponds to the spoken word "Rebooting" (24 character limit).
 Restoring default Corresponds to the message "Restoring default" (24 character limit).
-Ringback Tone This is the ringback tone that plays when calling a remote extension (24 character limit).
-Ring Tone This is the tone that plays when set to ring when receiving a call (24 character limit).
+Ringback tone This is the ringback tone that plays when calling a remote extension (24 character limit).
+Ring tone This is the tone that plays when set to ring when receiving a call (24 character limit).
 Intrusion Sensor Triggered Corresponds to the message "Intrusion Sensor Triggered" (24 character limit).
 Door Ajar Corresponds to the message "Door Ajar" (24 character limit).
 Night Ring Specifies the ringtone for nightring.
 By default this parameter uses the same audio file that is selected for the Ring Tone parameter.
-SIP Multicast Message This is the message that plays when multicast audio is initiated by the call button.
 Browse Click on the Browse button to navigate to and select an audio file.
 Play The Play button will play that audio file.

-Table 2-20.
-Audiofiles Configuration Parameters (continued)
+Table 2-19.
+Audiofiles Configuration Parameters